ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 The array is sorted in the following way:

 1. At first, the source array ([1, 2, 3]) is sorted according to the result of the lambda function applied to the elements of the array.
 The result is an array [3, 2, 1].
-2. Array that was sorted on the previous step, is reversed.
+2. Array that is obtained on the previous step, is reversed.
 So, the final result is [1, 2, 3].

 The lambda function can accept multiple arguments.
-In this case, you need to pass the `arraySort` function several arrays of identical length that the arguments of lambda function will correspond to.
+In this case, you need to pass the `arrayReverseSort` function several arrays of identical length that the arguments of lambda function will correspond to.
+The resulting array will consist of elements from the first input array; elements from the next input array(s) specify the sorting keys.
 For example:

 ``` sql
 SELECT arrayReverseSort((x, y) -> y, ['hello', 'world'], [2, 1]) as res;